ZacharyBer/ForumlaE_BMS/README.md

 The cell temperature

 This is all encompassed in the skeleton of a program which is set to utiliza SPI and CAN over multiple cells, enable discharge circuitry, etc while also reading back the most information possible and indicating any rule infracton as per the Formula SAE rulebook

+Please feel free to recreate using the ioc for setup, all code written is in the Core/src/main.c